Here are 64 startups that launched today at Y Combinator’s W18 Demo Day

 Patchd Medical

-Patchd has built a chest-worn device that detects sepsis, the #1 cause of death in hospital patients.
-The idea is that patients would no longer have to stay in the hospital for monitoring, as the device can record vital signs and send them back to doctors for analysis.
+Patchd has built a chest-worn device that detects sepsis, the No. 1 cause of death in hospital patients.
+The idea is that patients would no longer have to stay in the hospital for monitoring, as the device can record and analyze vital signs and send results back to doctors.
 They currently have a paid pilot in Australia, and are currently testing the device with 20 people.
 They’ll conduct a clinical trial in 2019.
-If the product can reliably record and transmit data, and patients can still get back to the hospital in time if they have complications, Patchd’s device could save tons of money for hospitals and insurers while getting sick people home where they want to be.
+If the product can reliably predict sepsis, patients will be able to get back to the hospital in time if they have complications.
+Patchd’s device could save tons of money for hospitals and insurers while getting sick people home where they want to be.

 Proof